-6.5.1.
 3.6.12.
-In calculating margin requirements, a ECP central counterparty may allow offsets or reductions in required margin amounts between products for which it is the counterparty if the risk of one product is significantly and reliably correlated with the risk of another product.57 A ECPA central counterparty should base such offsets on an economically meaningful methodology that reflects the degree of price dependence between the products.
+In calculating margin requirements, a CCP central counterparty may allow offsets or 6.5.1. reductions in required margin amounts between products for which it is the counterparty if the risk of one product is significantly and reliably correlated with the risk of another product.58 A CCPA central counterparty should base such offsets on an economically meaningful methodology that reflects the degree of price dependence between the products.
 Often, price dependence is modelled through correlations, but more complete or robust measures of dependence should be considered, particularly for products with non-linear products risks.
-In any case, the CEPcentral counterparty should consider how price dependence can vary with overall market conditions, including in-stressed market conditions.
-Following the application of offsets, the CCPcentral counterparty needs to ensure that the margin meets or exceeds the single-tailed confidence level of at least 99 percent with respect to the estimated distribution of the future exposure of the portfolio.
-If a CCPcentral counterparty uses portfolio margining, it should continuously review and test offsets among products.
+In any case, the CCPcentral counterparty should consider how price dependence can vary with overall market conditions, including in stressed market conditions.
+Following the application of offsets, the CCPcentral counterparty needs to ensure that the margin meetscontinues to meet or exceeds the single-tailed confidence level of at least 99 percent with respect to the estimated distribution of the future exposure of the portfolio.
+If a CEPcentral counterparty uses portfolio margining, it should continuously review and test offsets among products.
 It should test the robustness of its portfolio method on both actual and appropriate hypothetical portfolios.
 It is especially important to test how correlations perform during periods of actual and simulated market stress to assess whether the correlations break down or otherwise behave erratically.
 Prudent assumptions informed by these tests should be made about product offsets.